What Supplier Documentation Is Required When Purchasing Aluminum Foil?

 QMS and HACCP

-- Quality Control Records: These include test results, inspection reports, and corrective action plans to address any deviations from quality standards.
+• Quality Control Records: These cover test results, inspection reports, and corrective steps for any quality issues.

 Aluminium Foil As Packaging Material Hazards